Connecting to Cloud Storage Buckets

 Using IAM permissions for Cloud TPU (Alternative)

-If you want to grant broader permissions instead of granting access to each bucket explicitly, you can grant the Identity Access Management (IAM) Storage Admin role to the Cloud TPU Service Account.
+If you want to grant broader permissions instead of granting access to each bucket explicitly, you can grant the Identity Access Management (IAM) Storage Admin role to the Cloud TPU service account.

 1. Go to IAM

-3. Enter the names of the Cloud TPU Service Account in the Principals text box.
+3. Enter the names of the Cloud TPU service account in the Principals text box.

 4. Click the Roles dropdown list.